-- Rinse and soak dal in water for 4 – 5 hours or overnight.
+Rinse and soak the urad dal in water for 4 – 5 hours or overnight.

-- Now grind the dal in the mixer.
-Make sure not to use any water while grinding the dal.
+Now grind the dal in the mixer grinder.
+Make sure use very little water while grinding the dal.

-- Soak your fingers of both the hands in water and pinch a lemon size portion of dal paste.
-Hold it over your one hand fingers and flatten it using the other hand wet fingers.
+Soak your fingers of both the hands in water and pinch a lemon size portion of dal paste.
+Hold it with your one hand fingers and flatten it using the other hand wet fingers.

-- Deep fry the vada over medium high heat till deep golden, crisp from both the sides.
+Deep fry the vada over medium-high heat till they turn golden brown, crisp from both the sides.